Friday, 30 January 2015

 Wednesday, 7 January 2015

-Fund Flow Statement is a financial document which depicts and explains the changes in the working capital and financial position of a company during a period as compared with another period.
+Fund Flow Statement is a financial document that depicts and explains the changes in working capital and financial position of any company during a period as compared with another period.

-Fund Flow Statements are prepared to study and explain the changes in working capital and finances of the company during any period.
-It gives the reasons for increase or decrease of working capital and the finances of the company by revealing the various changes in different account heads for a better understanding and management of funds.
+Fund Flow Statements are prepared to study and explain the changes in working capital and finances in any period.
+It explains the reasons for an increase or decrease in the working capital and the finances of the company by revealing changes between two periods and different account heads for a better understanding and management of funds.

 Fund flow statements are prepared by deriving the amounts of increase or decrease in figures of balance sheets comparing two accounting periods and putting those figures in a statement.

-Fund flow statement contains two parts - Sources of Funds and Application of Funds.
-You can prepare it in a single columnar statement or in a double columnar one.
+You can prepare it in a single-column statement or in a double-column one.

-In a single column format, you will first mention all sources of funds and then mention the applications.
+In a single-column format, first mention all sources of funds and then the applications.

-In a double columnar format, the left side will show sources of funds whereas application of funds are shown on the right side.
+In a double-column format, the left side will show sources of funds, and the applications of funds are shown on the right side.
 Both totals will match as you will be describing the whole utilisation of resources.

 Sources of Funds